BreadyBred/minifier-tools/README.md

 ## Getting Started

-Head over to the GitHub repository to download Minifier Tools and get started by launching `minifier-tools.exe`
+Head over to the GitHub repository to download Minifier Tools and get started by launching `minifier_tools.exe`

 ### Prerequisites